Crossoufire/MySerieList/README.md

 # MyLists

-MyLists is a website with a beautiful and clear interface which allows you to track all your TV shows / Anime / Movies.
+MyLists is a website with a nice and clear interface which allows you to track all your TV shows / Anime and Movies.
-It integrates all kind of statistics so you can see how much time you spent.
-Moreover, you can see you follows' list and compare it to yours.
+It integrates statistics so you can see how much time you spent.
+Moreover, you can see follow people, see their list
+and compare it to yours.
 You can see a live version here : [https://mylists.info](https://mylists.info).

 ![MyLists](https://raw.githubusercontent.com/Crossoufire/MyLists/master/MyLists/static/img/home222.jpg)